tansengming/stripe-rails/README.md

 Chances are that if you experience a momentary failure in connectivity to your chatroom, you don't want the whole payment notification to fail.

+### Catchall Callback

+The special 'stripe.event' callback will be invoked for every single event received from stripe.com.
+This can be useful for things like logging and analytics:

+    class StripeFirehose
+      include Stripe::Callbacks

+      after_stripe_event do |target, event|
+        # do something useful
+      end
+    end

 See the [complete listing of all stripe events][5], and the [webhook tutorial][6] for more great information on this subject.

 ## Thanks